-After remaining relatively low for quite a long time, the inflation rate in Pakistan started to accelerate in late 2003.
+After a period of low inflation, the inflation rate in Pakistan accelerated starting in late 2003.
 Following the 1998/99 crisis, inflation was reduced to below 5 percent by 2000 and remained stable through 2003.
 Tight monetary policy (combined with fiscal consolidation) appears to have contributed to this low inflation environment.
 Figure 1 shows that inflation follows broad money growth and private sector credit growth closely with a lag of about 12 months.
 With monetary growth picking up, inflation followed and increased sharply in late 2003, peaking at 11 percent year-on-year in April 2005.
 Average annual inflation appears to have stabilized around 8 to 9 percent by September 2005.
-The acceleration of inflation also coincided with two increases in the wheat support price in September 2003 and in September 2004 (Figure 2), which has reopened the debate whether wheat support price was driving inflation in Pakistan [Khan and Qasim (1996) and Sherani (2005)].2
+The acceleration of inflation also coincided with two increases in the wheat support price in September 2003 and in September 2004 (Figure 2), which has re-opened the debate whether the wheat support price was driving inflation in Pakistan (Khan and Qasim, 1996 and Sherani, 2005).